 The following amount recognized as an expense in Statement of profit and loss on account of provident fund and other funds.
-There are no other obligations other than the contribution payable to the respective authorities a) Defined benefit plan employee who has completed five years of service is entitled to specific benefit.
+There are no other obligations other than the contribution payable to the respective authorities.

+Particulars As at 31st March, 2021 As at 31st March, 2020 Contribution to provident fund and other funds 0.41 0.48 Total 0.41 0.48 a) Defined benefit plan employee who has completed five years of service is entitled to specific benefit.
 The level of benefits provided depends on the member's length of service and salary at retirement age.
-Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (Tast , drawn salary) for each completed year of service as per the provision of the Payment of Gratuity Act, 1972 with total ceiling on gratuity of Rs.1,000,000/-.
+Every employee who has completed five years or more of service gets a gratuity on departure at 15 days salary (last drawn salary) for each completed year of service as per the provision of the Payment of Gratuity Act, 1972 with total ceiling on gratuity of Rs.1,000,000/-.
 The said gratuity plan is funded.